Amateur Photographer verdict

 While the Honor Magic 5 Pro had three 50MP sensors, the Magic 6 Pro goes one further by having two 50MP sensors plus a new 180MP sensor behind the 2.5x periscope lens.
 This is one of the highest resolutions on the market, and potentially makes it well-suited to zooming at higher digital ratios and still preserving plenty of detail – we’ll take a closer look at that later on.

 The main 50MP sensor has a 23mm equivalent lens in front of it.
 This 50MP/23mm combination is the same as the 5 Pro (although the sensor size on the newer model is marginally smaller).
 However, new for this model is a variable f/1.4-2.0 aperture, compared to the f/1.6 fixed aperture of the previous model.
 In normal shooting modes the aperture will be automatically selected, but you can control it yourself in special pro modes.
-These apertures aren’t particularly far apart – so it seems like a reasonably strange choice, compared to being able to choose between say f/1.4 and f/4.0.
+These apertures aren’t particularly far apart – so it seems a fairly strange choice, compared to choosing between say f/1.4 and f/4.0.

 The default photo mode in the native camera app.
 Image: Amy Davies